 Rhode Island’s Department of Transportation proposes to slash funding for bicycle projects, despite 78.9% approval for the recent Green Economy Bond.

 The major amendment to the State Transportation Improvement Plan was presented to the State Planning Council’s Transportation Advisory Committee on January 24.
-RIDOT is proposing to reduce the Transportation Alternatives program by 33% over the next four years, which funds bicycle, pedestrian, and road safety projects.
+RIDOT is proposing to reduce the Transportation Alternatives program by $27 million over the next decade, which funds bicycle, pedestrian, and road safety projects.

 While RIDOT asserts that shortfalls from the General Assembly’s Capital Budget, delays in constructing toll infrastructure, and deteriorating bridges are the cause of the amendment, very little of the proposed change will fund bridge work.
 Instead, one new $28.8 million highway project in western Cranston is one of the biggest proposed changes, along with large allocations to build toll gantries ($61.6 million) and “Headquarters Operations” which includes more than doubling the “Legal” line item to $24.9 million.

 Municipal officials and project advocates were not consulted before the proposal to cancel or delay projects was announced.
 RIDOT seems to have made arbitrary and unilateral decisions about the suitability of projects which had been carefully developed over years or even decades.

 Projects proposed to be eliminated or delayed include the William C. O’Neill (South County) Bike Path extension in South Kingstown, the Woonasquatucket Greenway extension, City Walk and critical on-road connections in Providence, the Ten Mile River Greenway extension in East Providence, the Melville Connector in Portsmouth, the Trestle Trail in Coventry to connect to paths in Connecticut, the Blackstone Bikeway in Woonsocket, the Warren Bike Path, and the East Main Road Shared Use Path in Middletown.